Engineering Predictable Surface Behaviour Over Time

 This layer is designed to:

-• Maintain colour stability under UV exposure
+• Maintain structural and colour stability under extreme cold, high-UV exposure and heat accumulation

 • Reduce visible inconsistency across elevations